numaproj/numaflow/docs/user-guide/reference/multi-partition.md

 # Multi-partitioned Edges

-To achieve high throughput(>10k), users can create a vertex with multiple partitions.
+To achieve high throughput(>10k), users can create a multi partitioned edges.
 Multi partitioned edges are only supported for pipelines with jetstream as ISB.

-The following example shows how to create a pipeline with multi-partitioned edges.
+The following snippet shows how to configure a vertex with multiple partitions:

 ```yaml
     - name: cat